mvac7/fR3eL_memory_MSX_Libraries/docs/HOWTO.md

 ## 1 Description

+C function library for accessing Z80 memory and slots/subslots on MSX computers.

 This project provides two libraries for accessing the memory of MSX systems:
 - **memoryZ80** provides you with functions to read or write to the memory.
 - **memoryMSXSlots** allows you to configure the pages of the slots and subslots.

+You can use this library to develop applications for ROM, MSXBASIC or MSX-DOS environments, using the Small Device C Compiler [(SDCC)](http://sdcc.sourceforge.net/) cross compiler.

+This library is part of the [MSX fR3eL Project](https://github.com/mvac7/SDCC_MSX_fR3eL).

-This project is an Open Source library.
+This project is open source under the [MIT license](LICENSE).
 You can add part or all of this code in your application development or include it in other libraries/engines.

-Use them for developing MSX applications using Small Device C Compiler [`SDCC`](http://sdcc.sourceforge.net/).

-This library is part of the [MSX fR3eL Project](https://github.com/mvac7/SDCC_MSX_fR3eL).

 <br/>